 Vyera itself objected to the mass production of compounded drugs as dangerous.
 On November 30, 2015, Vyera warned the FDA that Imprimis, a compounding pharmacy, intended to mass produce compounded pyrimethamine.
-Vyera objected that active toxoplasma encephalitis.
-Shkreli has not shown that atovaquone was either therapeutically or economically substitutable with Daraprim.
+Vyera objected that

 [c]ompounded drugs can pose serious health risks to patients.
 Compounded drugs are not FDA-approved.